David Dobrzykowski, Ph.D.

 Academic Scholar, Cornell Institute for Healthy Futures

-1) Check out David’s new Decision Sciences Paper with Professor Kathleen McFadden dealing with physician employment and trust as governance mechanisms that can improve hospital performance.
-The paper is forthcoming in 2020: Decision Sciences Early View
+7) Check out David’s new Decision Sciences Paper with Professor Kathleen McFadden dealing with physician employment and trust as governance mechanisms that can improve hospital performance.
+The paper is forthcoming in 2020: Decision Sciences Early View Check out Ron Gordon’s excellent commentary on the paper at: Ron’s LinkedIn commentary on the paper!

 ABOUT DR. DOBRZYKOWSKI